iftekher2108/iftekher2108/README.md

 ---

 ## 🚀 **Fun Fact**
 I’m constantly exploring new technologies and trends in web and mobile development.
-When I’m not coding, you can find me learning about **AI**, contributing to **open-source** projects, or working on creative designs.
+When I’m not coding, you can find me learning about **New Technology**, contributing to **open-source** projects, or working on creative designs.

+---

 ✨ _“Code smart, dream big, and innovate boldly.”_